oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/max_reinvocation_delay/README.md

 | Area                 | Description
 |:--                   |:--
-| What you will learn  | How and when to apply the `max_reinvocation_delay` attribute to restrict the maximum delay between loop invocations.
+| What you will learn  | How and when to apply the `max_reinvocation_delay` attribute when optimizing loop throughput
 | Time to complete     | 15 minutes
 | Category             | Concepts and Functionality